Valay-2004/CTF-Writeups/TryHackMe/MEDIUM/Olympus/Olympus.md

 ![](attachment/d21f609abaff6f8939530f42c21a5d53.png)

-> We found these in our DB dump also but I didn't thought any of it (:])
+> We found these in our DB dump also but I didn't think anything of it (😅)

 `Ahhh`.
 So now let's add this domain in our SPECIAL file `/etc/hosts` and dive in it...